4bdullah7eeshan/GITHUB-ABDULLAHZEESHAN_SCIFOR/README.md

 ## About

-This repo was created as part of the 3-month Frontend Development apprenticeship program at [Meta Scifor Technologies](https://metascifor.com/).
+This repo was created as part of the 3-month Frontend Development apprenticeship program at [Meta Scifor Technologies](https://metascifor.com/) from the duration of August 2024 until October 2024.

-It acts as my working repo during the apprenticeship period.
+It acted as my working repo during the apprenticeship period.

 ## Highlighted Works